Alphonsus Liguori: Calling to the Priesthood

 In 1723, he decided to offer himself as a novice to the Oratory of St. Philip Neri with the intention of becoming a priest.
 His father opposed the plan, but after two months (and with his Oratorian confessor's permission), he and his father compromised: he would study for the priesthood, but not as an Oratorian, and would live at home.
 He was ordained on 21 December 1726, at the age of 30.
-He lived his first years as a priest with the homeless and the marginalized youth of Naples.
+He lived his first years as a priest with the homeless and the marginalised youth of Naples.
 He became very popular because of his plain and simple preaching.
 He said: "I have never preached a sermon which the poorest old woman in the congregation could not understand".
 He founded the Evening Chapels, which were managed by the young people themselves.
 The chapels were centres of prayer and piety, preaching, community, social activities, and education.
 At the time of his death, there were 72, with over 10,000 active participants.
 His sermons were very effective at converting those who had been alienated from their faith.

 Liguori suffered from scruples much of his adult life and felt guilty about the most minor issues relating to sin.
-Moreover, Liguori viewed scruples as a blessing at times and wrote: "Scruples are useful in the beginning of conversion.... they cleanse the soul, and at the same time make it careful".
+Moreover, Liguori viewed scruples as a blessing at times and wrote: "Scruples are useful in the beginning of conversion... they cleanse the soul, and at the same time make it careful".

 In 1729, Liguori left his family home and took up residence at the Chinese Institute in Naples.
 It was there that he began his missionary experience in the interior regions of the Kingdom of Naples, where he found people who were much poorer and more abandoned than any of the street children in Naples.
 In 1731, while he was ministering to earthquake victims in the town of Foggia, Alphonsus said he had a vision of the Virgin Mother in the appearance of a young girl of 13 or 14, wearing a white veil.